 The Board has established Audit Committee ("AC"), Board Risk Management Committee ("BRMC") and NRC to complement the Board in the execution of its roles and responsibilities.
-Each Board Committee operates within its TOR, which clearly define its functions and authorities.
-The aforesaid TORs are reviewed from time to time to ensure that they remain relevant and are up-to-date.
+Each Board Committee operates within its TOR, which clearly defines its functions and authorities.
+The aforesaid TORs are reviewed when deemed appropriate so as to maintain their relevance with the business operation of the Bank and in line with the regulatory requirements.